 Demand among diners appears strong

-Multiple reports document long queues forming outside of breakfast eateries in the capital and elsewhere in Quebec on the morning of March 8, the day that many regions made the jump from red to orange on the province’s coronavirus alert system.
+Multiple reports document long queues forming outside of breakfast eateries in the capital and elsewhere in Quebec on the morning of March 8, when many regions jumped from red to orange on the province’s coronavirus alert system.
 While François Meunier, vice-president of the Association Restauration Quebec, told the Journal de Montréal that the reopening of dining rooms has made most people “very, very, very happy,” he warned that with reduced capacity and the absence of tourism, profitability is still a ways away.

 Restaurants are struggling with labour shortages